Celebrate Alzheimer’s Disease & Dementia Care Staff Education Week

 - Share with others

-CARES content incorporates evidence-based strategies from the Alzheimer’s Association Dementia Care Practice Recommendations that have been supported by more than 30 leading health and senior care organizations.
+CARES content incorporates evidence-based strategies on Alzheimer’s treatment from the Alzheimer’s Association Dementia Care Practice Recommendations that have been supported by more than 30 leading health and senior care organizations.

 It provides the core information needed to provide superior dementia care, including person-centered care, the basics of Alzheimer’s and dementia and the changes of thinking skills as the disease progresses, how these changes impact behavior, understanding behavior as communication, and the CARES approach.